 Crockpot Homemade Applesauce

 Applesauce is a great way to get your family to eat a full serving of fruit.
-Despite applesauce being a fairly cheap item to buy from the store, store-bought applesauce does not compare to the delicious taste of this homemade side dish made from fresh apples.
-This is a very easy to make applesauce.
-All you need are apples and a crock-pot, plus cinnamon, if you so choose.
+Despite applesauce being a relatively cheap item to buy from the store, store-bought applesauce does not compare to the delicious taste of this homemade side dish made from fresh apples, which is very easy to make applesauce.
+All you need are apples and a crock-pot, plus cinnamon if you so choose.

-This is a good way to use up the left over apples you bought at the grocery store that your family did not eat.
-Although applesauce is an easy way to get your allotted amount of fruits and vegetables, it is important to note that you should eat a variety of colors of fruits and vegetables like green beans, bananas, oranges, tomatoes, and peppers.
-The more colorful your diet, the higher nutritional value it contains.
+Making applesauce is an excellent way to use up the leftover apples you bought at the grocery store that your family did not eat.
+Although applesauce is an easy way to get your allotted amount of fruits and vegetables, it is essential to note that you should eat a variety of colors of fruits and vegetables like green beans, bananas, oranges, tomatoes, and peppers.
+The more colorful your diet, the higher the nutritional value it contains.

 Nutritional Facts for Homemade Applesauce